Documentation

 htmx 2.0 to 4.0 Changes

-Breaking Change: Inheritance is now explicit using the :inherited modifier.
+as hx-target.
+In htmx 4.0 attribute inheritance is now explicit by default, using the :inherited modifier.

 Inheritance allows you to “hoist” attributes up the DOM to avoid code duplication.